Does your B2B brand have personality?

 Before you start the personality journey, consider the following:

 What are they like?
 What matters to them?
 Why do they turn to your brand?
 The more you define your audience, the easier it will be to think of personality traits that appeal to them.
-For example, if your industry is characterized by down-to-earth people, then a genuine and grounded personality might be received well.
+For example, if your industry is characterized by down-to-earth people, then a genuine and grounded personality might be best received.

 What do they look like and sound like in the market?
 How might you set your brand apart?
 Say you’re a technology provider, and all your competitors use technical language and cold imagery.
 Your personality could stand out from the crowd by being simple, or playful.

 What are your people like?
 What are your organization’s guiding principles?
 If “above-and-beyond” customer service is part of your company’s DNA, then a vibrant, helpful personality would bring that to life for the wider world.

 Creative exercises are a great way to come up with brand personality traits.
 Most importantly, they’re fun and yield a wide variation of ideas.
 So arm yourselves with flipchart paper, caffeine and snacks, and try these on for size.

 - If my brand were a dog

 Associations are a great way to think differently about your brand.
 What would your brand be if it were a car?
 A superhero?
 A famous actor?
 A plant?
 A color?

 Go back to imagining your brand as a person.
 What does it look and sound like?
 How does it dress?
 Where is it from, and where is it going?

 Write down adjectives that describe how your brand is perceived today.
 Next, list adjectives that say how you want to be perceived 10 years from now.